Updated on: October 1, 2024

 Norton’s security features also include:

 Another highlight is Norton’s VPN, which offers excellent security, fast connection speeds, and unlimited data on all 360 plans.
 It’s one of the best antivirus VPN bundles on offer, with all the industry standard features — military-grade encryption, a strict no-logs policy, a large global server network, and much more.
-While there are some limitations on streaming and torrenting, in my experience, the only antivirus with a better VPN is TotalAV.
+While Avast also has a decent VPN, it comes with limitations unless you’re on the most expensive plan.

 Norton 360 Deluxe is my favorite plan.
 It only costs $49.99 / year* and includes coverage for up to 5 devices, 50 GB of cloud storage, parental controls, and dark web monitoring in eligible countries.
 If you’re on a tight budget and only have 1 device, Norton Antivirus Plus gives excellent protection for just $29.99 / year*.
 If you’re in the US and want total protection online, Norton 360 with LifeLock costs $99.99 / year* and adds anti-identity theft protections, credit monitoring, and much more.
 All of Norton’s plans offer a generous 60-day money-back guarantee, giving you plenty of time to see how it works.